While the ssmu building is closed for renovations we are not able to provide daily lunch servings.

 please read thoroughly before contacting us with questions

-As you may or may not have heard by now, the most recent construction timeline suggests the SSMU building will be closed for the duration of the 2018-2019 school year.
-While we have been cooking out of a kitchen in St. Henri since March in order to continue a portion of our operations, this obviously limits our ability to do our daily servings.
+The most recent construction timeline has resulted in the SSMU building being closed for the duration of the 2018-2019 school year.
+While we have been cooking out of a kitchen in St. Henri since March 2018 in order to continue a portion of our operations, this obviously limits our ability to do our daily servings.

-Here's what we're focusing our energy on lately, in order to continue serving you:
+Here's what we're focusing our energy on, in order to continue serving you:

 We have money set aside for folks looking to start or continue an event, project, or movement which aligns with our political mandate.
-Information about applying can be found on our website.
+Information about applying can be found here.
 We also have money explicitly set aside to ensure your events can be made accessible.
-This money is there waiting for you, if you would benefit from it please apply on our website.
+This money is there waiting for you, if you would benefit from it, please apply..

-We will continue to host workshops and lectures on topics ranging from food preparation to food apartheid, and everything in between.
-They will, as with all events formerly run out of University Centre, be a little scattered around campus, but they will remain: FREE, ACCESSIBLE, and CATERED.
+We continue to host workshops and lectures on topics ranging from food preparation to food apartheid, and everything in between.
+They will always be: FREE, ACCESSIBLE, and CATERED.
 We're hoping to still throw some parties, too 😉 and we're always open to collabs, so keep us in mind if you're looking for logistical support in making your dream event a reality!

 This was a super long post so I'm stoked you stuck with us till the end!
 Please share this so folks know what's up with us and don't send us questions that have been answered here already 🙃🙃🙃